ChackDan/PStemp/Remove-AzureRmServiceFabricClientCertificate.md

 PS c:> Remove-AzureRmServiceFabricApplicationCertificate -ResourceGroupName myResourceGroup -ClusterName myCluster -Thumbprint 5F3660C715EBBDA31DB1FFDCF508302348DE8E7A
 ```

-This command will remove thumbprint 5F3660C715EBBDA31DB1FFDCF508302348DE8E7A from the cluster
+This command removes thumbprint 5F3660C715EBBDA31DB1FFDCF508302348DE8E7A from being used for client authentication to the cluster

 ### Example 2
 ```